 I remember my first day I ran into a guy from my high school.
 He was a star track athlete who had never taken school seriously, and now I was in a college class with HIM?
 Where was the justice??
 I went home and cried my eyes out as I scrolled through Instagram and watched as my old friends were going to football games with their new friends, kissing hot guys they had met in their math class with 500 students, and ranting about roommate troubles.
 WHAT WAS WRONG WITH ME???
 My scores in high school were less than stellar but I had a good work ethic, and I was better than this stupid school.
 At least, so I thought.

 Well, I went.
 And I was more miserable than I thought I would be.
-But my loving boyfriend (the previous year’s Homecoming King) was with me the whole time and reminded me that these people in the crowd would talk all they wanted, but it meant nothing.
-They meant nothing.
+But my loving boyfriend (the previous year’s Homecoming King) was with me the whole time and reminded me that these people in the crowd could talk all they wanted, but it meant nothing.
+I was working hard and there was nothing to be ashamed about.
 The announcer at the game stated my name and my school.
-There were cheers but I also heard the snickers.
-Some of the girls from my graduating class were making fun of me after hearing where I was attending.
-Turns out some people never grow out of their high school selves.
-But I was stuck at my college for now.
+I was so embarrassed I could have fainted, but I was stuck with the reality.

 My second semester was a much happier time for me.
 I started my applications for new schools and was accepted into my current university.
 On my last day at community college, I was pretty sad.
 I had my boyfriend come take pictures of me on the steps that I had walked nearly every day for 9 months.
 Those pictures are real pictures of a real smart girl who attended a real college – a community one.
 And she feels no shame.